Everything you’ve ever wanted to know about personal injury law, all in one place

 - Or you can commit to memory a methodology, a cheat sheet of sorts that provides you with a basic framework so you can analyze any given accident and have a pretty good idea as to what the law has to say, without having to know all of the nitty-gritty details.

 Obviously, the second approach is far more realistic, so that’s where we’ll start.
-To be clear, however, the goal of this article actually is to explain every aspect of personal injury law.
+To be clear, however, the goal of this article actually is to explain the nitty gritty details, eventually.
 So even though we’re going to start by teaching you a shortcut, we’re ultimately going to delve into the specifics a little further down the page.

 We hope that once you’re armed with the info below that you’ll have a eureka moment, and from that point forward, you’ll “get” injury law.